oss-generic/process/codingStandards/AdditionalGuidelines-Java.md

-1. **Do not use assertions for checking _preconditions_/parameters in public methods.**<br> Those should be enforced by explicit checks that throw particular, specified exceptions. e.g. `IllegalArgumentException`, `IndexOutOfBoundsException`, or `NullPointerException`
+1. **Do not use assertions for checking _preconditions_/parameters in public methods.**<br> Those should be enforced by explicit checks that throw particular, specified exceptions. e.g. `IllegalArgumentException`, `IndexOutOfBoundsException`, or `NullPointerException`.

 1. **Assertions may be used to check _postconditions_ and class/method _invariants_ in both public